JunhoAn0702/CS338Project-MyFinanceWithRoommates/README.md

 application will help the users to understand what’s really going on with their money.

 # Build instruction:
+1. Downalod or clone the project.
-1. In the build.xml directory, type “ant cleanall” in command prompt
+2. In the build.xml directory, type “ant cleanall” in command prompt
-2. In the build.xml directory, type “ant build” in command prompt
+3. In the build.xml directory, type “ant build” in command prompt
-3. In the build.xml directory, type “ant main” in command prompt
+4. In the build.xml directory, type “ant main” in command prompt
-4. The program should be up.
+5. The program should be up.

 # Notes:
 1. I added a test file you can load “123”.
 You can type 123 for the file name to load in the load screen.